rks22/spacex/README.md

-Built on React with strong support from redux and redux observable for easy maintaince of current launches status at any instant.
+Built on React with strong support from redux and redux observable to achieve  maintainability

 Self explanatory action names available in redux dev tools